 January proved to be a quiet start to 2007, the second year of My Serrapeptase Adventure.
-There were no major new developments in my condition, but steady improvements continued.
+There were no significant new developments in my condition, but steady improvements continued.

 I have been thrilled that the improvements in my eyesight, which I reported in November, have been sustained.
-I have also found a small, but useful, improvement in the usefulness of my right (weaker) eye.
-This has not made a significant difference to my basic vision, but it has made reading easier.
+I have also found a small, but useful, increase in the usefulness of my right (weaker) eye.
+This has not made a significant difference to my essential vision, but it has made reading more accessible.
 The most obvious sign of this is that I can now read the small, low contrast; print used for standard listings in UK telephone directories.

-My lung function, heart rate and digestive system are all normal and I am enjoying the pleasure of not having to be concerned that my health may deteriorate without warning.
+My lung function, heart rate, and digestive system are all healthy and I am enjoying the pleasure of not having to be concerned that my health may deteriorate without warning.
 It has taken me a full year to get used to my new, healthy, future, but I continue to be grateful for every day.

 I am still learning more about how Serrapeptase and Curcumin work and about the scientific basis for their remarkable impact on my life.
 I am also excited to learn how my condition will continue to improve throughout 2007.